-(Hebrews 3:2) He was faithful to Him who appointed Him, as Moses also was in all His house.
+(Hebrews 3:2) He was faithful to the one who appointed him, just as Moses was faithful in all God's house.

 As the Son of God, Jesus was faithful to His Father in all things and perfectly obeyed His Father even unto death.
 He did His Father's will on earth as God's will is done in heaven.
 The Jews acknowledged (as did the writer of the Book of Hebrews) that Moses was faithful to God and God's people during the forty years he led God's people out of Egypt and to the border of the Promised Land.
 He was not perfectly obedient in all things, but he was faithful in his service of God and God's people.